Kristina01111000/Drws_site/README.md

 Things to do when quizzes are back:
-- check all the questions -> there were typos
 - fix up the quiz page
 - remove teh yiin/yang graph from the 40Q
 - see if there is a way to capture names from the box at the bottom, or just delete it